thien0247/esp32-ntrip-DUO/README.md

 In this version Installation is simplified, with just a single bin file.
 You can use ESPHome web flasher https://web.esphome.io/ just connect your ESP32 dev board to PC, select connect, cho0se correct COM port, connect and install.
 On popup choose bin file and click install.

 This software can run on ESP32 WROOM type.
-Now added ESP32S3!
-Just choose correct bin file!
+Now added ESP32S3, ESP32C3, ESP32S2  Just choose correct bin file!
+For ESP32S2 if ESPHome is not connecting (it didn't with S2mini) You can use https://tasmota.github.io/install/ to install with single bin file.
 ## Features
 - WiFi Station
 - WiFi Hotspot